-✓ Each week you will complete an online Homework of 20 questions worth 20 points, due the following Monday at 11:59 pm.
-NOTE DUE TO MLK HOLIDAY THE FIRST ONE IS DUE TUES THE 17th.
-We drop the lowest HW grade.
+✓ Each week you will complete an online Homework of 20 questions worth 20 points, due the following Tuesday at 11:59 pm.
+NOTE FOR THE WEEKS DIRECTLY FOLLOWING AUTUMN BREAK AND THANKSGIVING BREAK THE HOMEWORK IS DUE ON TUES NOT MON.
+We drop the lowest 2 HW grades.
 They will appear as quizzes on Carmen.
 You may use any materials you want to complete the homework.
 We encourage you to work on your own to get the most learning possible.
 Solutions will be provided after the due date/time has passed.